NicolayBang/NicolayBang/README.md

 ### Hi there 👋.
 My name is Nicolay Bang.
 I am an aspiring full stack developper.
 “If at first you don't succeed, try, try again.”
 <br>― William Edward Hickson
+"... and again and again and again until it works" -Nicolay Bang

 During the lockdown I taught myself coding and found that I had a passion for code and computer sciences in general.
 This pushed me to complete a certificate in IT & Computers at McGill University.
 I have been living and breathing code since then.
 I am very eager to expand my knowledge and my skills either professionally, through personal projects or even through open source projects.